DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

      DELAY(5)   // wait 0.5 seconds
      FOLLOW(66)  // follow sequence 66 continuously

-Note, however, that this sequence will not start automatically: it must be ``SCHEDULE``'d during the startup process (see later) using ``START(66)``.
+Note, however, that this sequence will not start automatically: it must be started during the startup process (see later) using ``START(66)``.

 Example 4: Automating a train (simple loop)